Function Call

 Any number of arguments

-Returns the largest number among the arguments.
+Returns the maximum value among the arguments.

 @min